George A. Romero, creator of 'Night of the Living Dead,' dies at 77

 "Romero has created the ultimate American nightmare.
 We are feeding on ourselves.
 Some consider this one of the most important American films of the last decade and it should be seen," a review in the "Motion Picture Guide" reads.

 Romero continued his work in the horror genre throughout the 1980s.
 In 1990, he rewrote the original "Living Dead" screenplay for the franchise's first remake.
-That was followed by "Land of the Dead" in 2005.
+That was followed by "Land of the Dead" in 2005. at 89

 In 2006 Romero made "Diary of the Dead," launching a new cycle of "Living Dead" zombie flicks, which also includes 2009's "Survival of the Dead."